FIWARE/tutorials.Context-Providers/README.md

 Before adding the registration, goto `http://localhost:3000/` to display and interact with the FMIS data.
 Initially, only the Building data from the previous tutorial is available, since this has been loaded onto the default tenant.

-### Reading Animal data
+### Reading Animal data from a Tenant

-The farmer's data about animals on the farm has been preloaded onto the `farmer` tenant and a simple forwarding proxy set up on port 1027.
+The **farmer's context broker** data about animals on the farm has been preloaded onto the `farmer` tenant and a simple forwarding proxy set up on port `1027`.
 The farmer's data can be read as shown:

 #### 1️⃣ Request: